-Failure to meet deadlines, respond to an academic advisor, pay outstanding account balances, missing admissions documents, and/or maintain satisfactory academic progress may result in a "hold" on a student's account.
+Failure to meet deadlines, respond to an academic advisor, pay outstanding account balances, submit missing admissions documents, and/or maintain satisfactory academic progress will result in a "hold" on a student's account.
 A hold prohibits students from making changes to their course schedule, obtaining a diploma, and/or requesting transcripts.
-Only the office that applies the hold may remove it for a student.
+The office that applies the hold will be the only office to remove it for a student.
 Students can see their existing holds and how to remove them on their SSOL account.